mikrowellentoast/Quarrying/README.md

 Hold your tool and press your **offhand swap key** to cycle through the different depths.
 You can turn it off entirely too if you just want to mine normally.

-### Strict mode
+### Filter mode

 By default the tool grabs anything in the same category (ore/stone, dirt/sand/etc).
-Press Shift + F for Strict mode to only mine the exact block you started on
+Press Shift + F for 'Filter mode' to only mine the exact block you started on